killajoe/sway_tools/gracefully_exit/README.md

 # gracefully_exit

-Gracefully close all open windows in Sway with visible notifications, before running `swaymsg exit` `reboot` `poweroff` to quit the session.
+> Gracefully close all open windows in Sway with visible notifications, before running `swaymsg exit` `reboot` `poweroff` to quit the session.
-In case application has unsaved file it will give a wartning and does not exit the session.
+In case application has unsaved file it will give a warning and does not exit the session.

 # Usage:
 ./exit-sway.sh {exit|reboot|poweroff}